sparkflows/sparkflows-docs/docs/user-guide/copilot.rst

 Copilot on Project
 ------------------

-1. Fire Insights allows users to create projects using Natural Language Queries (NLQ) with the help of Copilot.
+1. Fire Insights allows you to create projects using Natural Language Queries (NLQ) with the help of Copilot.

   .. figure:: ../_assets/user-guide/copilot/copilot_project.png
     :alt: copilot_project
     :width: 60%

-2. When the Create Using Natural Language button is clicked, a popup will appear for creating a project.
+2. On clicking **Create Using Natural Language** option, a popup will appear for creating a project.

   .. figure:: ../_assets/user-guide/copilot/copilot_project_create.png
     :alt: copilot_project_create
     :width: 60%

-  The project description will be used as the prompt for creating the project.
+  The **project description** will be used as the prompt for creating the project.

-  The data directory location specifies where all data files for datasets will be stored, and the selected Copilot will be used to perform queries.
+  The **Data Directory Location** specifies where all data files for datasets will be stored, and the selected Copilot will be used to perform queries.

-3. Once the user clicks Save, Copilot will create a project along with a set of datasets and workflows based on the description provided by the user.
+3. Once you click **Submit**, Copilot will create a project along with a set of datasets and workflows based on your description.

   .. figure:: ../_assets/user-guide/copilot/copilot_dataset_created.png
     :alt: copilot_dataset_created